4383/defected/doc/source/index.rst

 Can we use Defected to run a post-mortem investigation against these real cold cases to see if it reveal something that the well know stories already revealed us?
+The answer is yes.

-Take a look to our :ref:`cold cases investigations <Cold Cases Examples>` made with defected on real life use cases of cyberattacks.
+Take a look to our :ref:`cold cases investigations <Cold Cases Examples>` on real cyber attacks cases and observe what ``defected`` reveal.

 You want to propose a new cold case investigation, please to let us know by `contacting us <herveberaud.pro@gmail.com>`_ .